 He is and has been a director/trustee/board officer of several educational institutions, hospitals/health care organizations, and economics and public policy organizations.
 He is a member of the Council on Foreign Relations, the International Institute for Strategic Studies, and the Economic Club of Washington.

 Charles brings more than 20 years’ experience in marketing, product management, and business development leadership experience in high growth cybersecurity, SaaS, and infrastructure software companies.
 He has been instrumental in developing and executing growth strategies at category leaders like Virtru, Sonatype, and Progress Software, Red Hat, and others.

 Beyond his full-time executive roles, Charles is deeply involved in the DC startup community.
 He is a frequent speaker, coach, and advisor to entrepreneurs and CEOs on corporate, product, and go-to-market strategy.

 Benjamin Cerf, Advisor

-Benjamin Cerf is a research economist and the founder of Black Sheep Analytics, which provides clients with support in survey design, data infrastructure development, data visualization, and statistical analysis.
+Benjamin Cerf is a research economist and founder of Black Sheep Analytics, which supports clients in survey design, data infrastructure development, data visualization, and statistical analysis.
 Ben's scholarly research focuses on the economic experiences of marginalized populations such as anti-poverty program participants, LGBT individuals, and minorities working in STEM fields.
-He regularly presents his work at premier economics conferences, and his work has been written about in the New York Times.
-Ben is a regional research affiliate of the Center for Studies in Demography and Ecology at the the University of Washington.
-He earned a PhD in economics from Simon Fraser University, and MA in economics from the University of Montana, and BAs in Philosophy and Classics from the University of Montana.
+He regularly presents his work at premier economics conferences and has been featured in the New York Times.
+Ben is a regional research affiliate of the Center for Studies in Demography and Ecology at the University of Washington.
+He holds a PhD in Economics from Simon Fraser University and BAs in Philosophy and Classics from the University of Montana.